TheRedBrain/rpg-inventory/README.md

 Swaps the item in the offhand slot with the item in the alternative offhand slot

+### Swap both hands

+Swaps the items in the hand slots with the items in the corresponding alternative hand slots.

 ### Sheathe Weapons

 Puts the items in the hand and the offhand slot into their corresponding sheathed hand slots.
 When pressed again, swaps the items back